Have you ever wondered why pickles and/or fermented foods were traditionally presented with a plate of food?

-It seems almost all cultures around the world have used some type of pickle or other fermented food; in Japan they ate takuan and oshinko pickles, and umeboshi plums; Korea is famous for it’s kimchee (Kimchi); throughout Europe, dill, sour and garlic pickles were the flavor; in Germany it was sauerkraut; Russian people ate kefir, pickled cabbage and beets; and people in the Mediterranean dined on olives and yogurt.
+It seems almost all cultures around the world used some type of pickle or fermented food; in Japan they ate takuan and oshinko pickles, and umeboshi plums; Korea is famous for it’s Kimchi; throughout Europe, dill, sour and garlic pickles were the flavor; in Germany it was sauerkraut; Russian people ate kefir, pickled cabbage, and beets; and people in the Mediterranean dined on olives and yogurt.

 If your digestion isn’t good or has been compromised in some way, don’t get stuck in a pickle… just eat one.

 Not all pickled foods are created equal though.
 Re-colonizing the intestines with good intestinal flora begins with buying raw, unpasteurized, naturally fermented products that can be found in the refrigerated section of the nearest neighborhood health food store or other market.

 Keep in mind that modern foods pickled in vinegar and sugar just don’t have the same healing effect on the body as a good old fashioned salt brine pickle.

 If you’re feeling adventurous, make your own pickles.
 It’s pretty easy.
 Below is a link to a simple recipe for homemade sauerkraut.
 Enjoy a tablespoon or two with your dinner and you’ll begin feeling the benefits before you know it.

 Source: “The Cultured Cabbage,” by Klaus Kaufmann and Annelies Schoneck, Alive Books, 1997, p.
 59.